colorado31/commerce/README.md

 The module contains Swagger documentation for the API.
 When the module is running, the Swagger UI can be accessed using:
 - http://localhost:41000/Commerce/swagger-ui.html#

 Using Swagger, an Item can be saved using a POST operation to the /v1/item endpoint.
-The response include the ID created for the Item.
+The response includes the ID created for the Item.
 - http://localhost:41000/Commerce/swagger-ui.html#/item-resource/saveItemUsingPOST

 Example payload 1: